tylerxXx/Melbourne-Airbnb-Analysis/README.md

 # airbnb_analysis
-An analysis of Airbnb listings in Melbourne and Sydney.
+An analysis of Airbnb listings in Melbourne.